KWard94/Trivia-Game/README.md

 3:This game will play a sound on each correct or incorrect answer 4:This game will display a "congratulations" modal upon completion of the game 5:the answers can be shuffled also, so the game has better replayability
+6: have the game be dynamic and adaptable to smaller screens

 Notes on my challenges: